syntax53/MMUD-Explorer/README.md

 -NEW: damage column displaying average damage
 -NEW: damage/mana efficiency column
 -UP: spells restricted to classes via learning method now filtered (requires database created with NMR v1.7+)
+-UP: spells that are not learnable or not detected as casted by anything will now be considered "not in the game" and hidden if the corresponding setting is enabled
 -UP: if a spell executes a textblock and that textblock only casts spells, the spells will be displayed in the detail window

 Items:
--NEW: filter weapons and armor by ability value
+-NEW: filter weapons and armor by ability value and negate spell
+-UP: added an "ability" column which will show the filtered ability value (won't show on compare window though)
 -UP: equipped items will now be highlighted on the weapons and armour tabs
--UP: added an "ability" column which will show the filtered ability value (won't show on compare window though)
 -UP: added a crits column to weapons and armor
 -UP: added an "average damage * 5" column to weapons
 -UP: you can now un-equip items from the weapons/armour tabs as well